ficusjs/ficusjs-app-shell/README.md

 - Pub/sub event bus
 - Internationalisation

-Modules can use the features provided by the runtime to implement their features.
+Modules can use the helpers provided by the runtime to implement their features.
 These include:

 - Loading modules
 - Creating web components